dotnet/corefx/Documentation/architecture/globalization-invariant-mode.md

 [Internationalized Domain Names](https://en.wikipedia.org/wiki/Internationalized_domain_name) require globalization data to perform conversion to ACII or Unicode forms, which isn't available in the invariant mode.
 In this mode, IDN functionality has the following behavior:

 * IDN support doesn't conform to the latest standard.
-* IDN support will be incorrect if input IDN string is not normalized since normalization is not supported in invariant mode.
+* IDN support will be incorrect if the input IDN string is not normalized since normalization is not supported in invariant mode.
 * Some basic IDN strings will still produce correct values.

 ## Time zone display name in Linux

-When running on Linux ICU is used to get the time zone display name.
+When running on Linux, ICU is used to get the time zone display name.
 In invariant mode, the standard time zone names are returned instead.

 ## Enabling the invariant mode